xAPI-vle/xAPI-vle-recipe/recipes/assignment-graded.md

 contextActivities has a context type of grouping.
 A course that relates to a assignment as the parent.

 Plugin specific extensions are optional and not part of the core recipe.
+Instructor is optional and is the instructor that the Statement relates to.

 ``` javascript